PDC-support/PDC-support-web/support-docs/docs/run_jobs/job_scheduling.md

 ### Example of scheduling

-Of course both Anna and Björn would like their jobs to be run as soon as possible.
+Of course both Anna and Björn would like their jobs to be run as soon as possible.

 However, in the current situation, the scheduler will give priority to Björn’s